hulalu12/video-segmentation-app/README.md

 ## Getting Started
 ### Data
 * Download the example data from [google drive](https://drive.google.com/drive/folders/1G7XXEgMHpHnSkvFRVX5iJqN7sk3VjoM4?usp=sharing).
-I selected this data because there is a high contrast between the person and the background, and the model is working almost perfectly well.
+Currently, this model performs well on data that has a high contrast between the person and the background.
+For data with low contrast, this model requires additional training in those respective areas.
 * Put data into the `data` folder.

 ### Model